Livingston – Billings – Glendive

 Yellowstone National Park

-Most Americans dream of visiting Yellowstone Park at least once in a lifetime.
+Most Americans dream of visiting Yellowstone National Park at least once in a lifetime.
 And for good reason.
 The park is famous for its numerous geysers, hot springs, and fumaroles.
 Old Faithful is the park’s and possible the world’s best know geyser.
 Seeing Old Faithful erupt and shoot million of gallons of steaming hot water hundreds of feet high, against the backdrop of a blue sky and the surrounding black forest, is an experience long remembered.
 The gush of approval from onlookers, always present in big numbers when Old Faithful erupts, adds to the excitement of the moment.

 Perhaps a surprise to many first-time visitors, Yellowstone Park is heavily forested.
 The most common trees in the park are lodge pole pine, fir, spruce, and aspen.
 A few years ago, major forest fires burned thousands of acres of forest in Yellowstone.
 Today, recovery is well underway with millions of young trees covering the mountains and valleys.